Mahatma Gandhi: Partition and independence

 Gandhi opposed the partition of the Indian subcontinent along religious lines.
 The Indian National Congress and Gandhi called for the British to Quit India.
-However, the All-India Muslim League demanded "Divide and Quit India".
+However, the All-India Muslim League demanded "Divide and Quit India."
 Gandhi suggested an agreement which required the Congress and the Muslim League to co-operate and attain independence under a provisional government, thereafter, the question of partition could be resolved by a plebiscite in the districts with a Muslim majority.

 Jinnah rejected Gandhi's proposal and called for Direct Action Day, on 16 August 1946, to press Muslims to publicly gather in cities and support his proposal for the partition of the Indian subcontinent into a Muslim state and non-Muslim state.
-Huseyn Shaheed Suhrawardy, the Muslim League Chief Minister of Bengal – now Bangladesh and West Bengal, gave Calcutta's police special holiday to celebrate the Direct Action Day.
+Huseyn Shaheed Suhrawardy, the Muslim League Chief Minister of Bengal – now Bangladesh and West Bengal (excluding Cooch Behar), gave Calcutta's police special holiday to celebrate the Direct Action Day.
 The Direct Action Day triggered a mass murder of Calcutta Hindus and the torching of their property, and holidaying police were missing to contain or stop the conflict.
 The British government did not order its army to move in to contain the violence.
 The violence on Direct Action Day led to retaliatory violence against Muslims across India.
 Thousands of Hindus and Muslims were murdered, and tens of thousands were injured in the cycle of violence in the days that followed.
 Gandhi visited the most riot-prone areas to appeal a stop to the massacres.